 This is a Zoom meeting tip must.
 We’ve all been on that conference call with the guy that looks like he’s in the witnesses protection program.
 Don’t be that person!

 Ideally, look for a window or some light source that will illuminate your face from the front.
 If you are like me and only have a window on the side, some really great options exist for attaching a light to your computer.
-I’m not an affiliate for any of the following items (wish I was thought!):
+I’m not an affiliate for any of the following items (wish I was though!):

 The Lume Cube Video Conference Lighting for Remote Working kit is great because it comes with a suction cup mount that sticks right on the back of your computer.
 At $69.95, that’s not a bad deal.